cerner/terra-core/packages/terra-avatar/docs/about.md

 # About terra-avatar

 The `terra-avatar` package contains three components: `Avatar`, `Facility`, and `SharedUser`.
-View their respective documentation tabs for in depth information on accepted props and examples.
+View their respective documentation tabs for information on accepted props and examples.

 ## Getting Started